 Step 5.
 Accessing WebDAV.

 Congratulations!
 You have successfully installed WebDAV using Apache on CentOS 7.
-Thanks for using this tutorial for set up WebDAV using Apache on CentOS 7 systems.
-For additional help or useful information, we recommend you to check the official WebDAV website.
+Thanks for using this tutorial to set up WebDAV using Apache on CentOS 7 systems.
+For additional help or useful information, we recommend you check the official WebDAV website.